Zuvix/FOGIP/README.md

 # Download
 There is a zipped file containing the build of an application.
-Simply download, unzip and run the Display Mesh.exe file.
+Simply download, unzip and run the VisualiseObjects.exe file.